rob-x-ai/quaiqi-dashboard/README.md

       "block_number_hex": "0x47c472"
     }
   ],
-  "source": "cache"
+  "source": "rpc"
 }
 ```

-- `source` is either `cache` or `rpc`; when the cache is older than the freshness window, the endpoint returns the cached values and triggers a background refresh.
+- `source` indicates where the data came from. `rpc` means the request was refreshed immediately; `cache` means the API served the previous snapshot (you'll also see `stale: true` in that case).
-- On cache refresh failure you may see `{"error": "RPC request failed..."}` with status 502–503.
+- On refresh failure you may see `{"error": "RPC request failed..."}` with status 502-503, or `source: "cache", "stale": true` when a cached backup is returned.
-- The data is already smoothed/filtered (median + MAD-based clamp) to remove single-block spikes, so you should not re-smooth on the client.
+- The data is already smoothed/filtered (median + MAD-based clamp) and down-sampled to the per-range row limits (roughly 1 h ≈ 360, 24 h ≈ 720, 7 d ≈ 960, 30 d/6 m ≈ 1000 points), so you should not re-smooth on the client.

 ### Rate limits & caching

 - Supabase rows are keyed by `(range, timestamp_ms)`; the cleanup script in this README clears the ranges when smoothing parameters change.
+Each refresh now replaces the entire range snapshot.
-- Vercel/Cloudflare may edge-cache the response for up to 5 minutes; pass `cache: "no-store"` if you need a fresh fetch from the browser.
+- Cache headers are range-aware: `1h`/`24h` respond with `Cache-Control: no-store`, while longer ranges use short `s-maxage` windows.
 - Direct RPC access is intentionally hidden behind the API to avoid rate-limit issues.

 ## Support ❤️

-If `quai.red` helps you, consider grabbing some free QUAI through my Kipper tipping app referral: [kipper.money/r/cmevbba2a0001ky04elop2ekn](https://kipper.money/r/cmevbba2a0001ky04elop2ekn), or send directly at `0x0037cc0a803Fe5D9a06047B40F049A3B8b2256AC` (`rob.quai`).
+If `quai.red` helps you, consider grabbing some free QUAI through my Kipper tipping app referral: [kipper.money/r/cmevbba2a0001ky04elop2ekn](https://kipper.money/r/cmevbba2a0001ky04elop2ekn), or send directly at `0x0037cc0a803Fe5D9a06047B40F049A3B8b2256AC` (`red.quai`).

 ## License

-Apache License 2.0 – see [LICENSE](./LICENSE) for details.
+Apache License 2.0 - see [LICENSE](./LICENSE) for details.